 The Sheffield Cats Shelter is on the look out for more Short Term Fosterers who can help us when we start to see vulnerable mum cats giving birth.

 It takes a very special kind of person to become a Short Term Fosterer.
 They must love cats, of course!
-But they will also need to have experience with kittens, specifically with bottle feeding and weaning the little ones.
-They need a separate room in their home for the mums and kittens to have to themselves, and must be able to drive in order to take the kitties to Highfield for their vets visits.
+But they need a separate room in their home for the mums and kittens to have to themselves, and must be able to drive in order to take the kitties to Highfield for their vets visits.
+Kitten care training can be provided.

 They need to also either own their own home or have permission from a Landlord that states that cats are allowed in the property.
 Short Term Foster cats don’t have to be the only cats in the household, but if there are other cats around, we will need to see proof that they are up to date with their vaccinations, and they must be able to give mum and babies their own space.